propsandtransforms/splunk/Splunk-SysAdmin.md

 - Avoid storing configurations in SPLUNK\_HOME/etc/system
   - Manage your configs in the appropriate app under etc/apps/\<appname\>/local
 - If you don't have an app you need to create one

+- default = Overwritten on update
+- local   = Preserved on update

 #### Index Time vs. Search Time